 The map is a kind of vision as part of Power BI visualization software.
-Using this visual we can show geographic-based or location data values on respective areas of the map according to the location name.
+Using this visual, we can show geographic-based or location data values on respective areas of the map according to the location name.
 You must be wondering how this Map visually identifies the location on the map.

 The thing is Power BI maps are integrated with “Bing Maps” so that it coordinates with location names from the data.
-So, using Bing Map we can create two kinds of Maps visuals in Power BI, one is a Bubble Map and another one is Filled Maps.
+So, using Bing Map, we can create two kinds of Maps visuals in Power BI, one is a Bubble Map, and another one is Filled Maps.
 What Bing does is recognizes the location name, address, or any geographical attribute and plot the selected data on the map.

-To create Map you need data to work with, so you can download the excel workbook template from the below link which is used for this example.
+To create Map, you need data to work with, so you can download the excel workbook template from the below link, which is used for this example.

 How to Create a Maps in Power BI?

-In order to create map visual, you need to have a set of data which has location names in it.
+In order to create a map visual, you need to have a set of data which has location names in it.
 Below is the sales data I have prepared with city names in India.

 Download the workbook to use it to Map visual and follow the below steps to create your first visual on Maps.

 Step 1: Open Power BI software.

 Step 2: Click on “Get Data” and choose the data form as “Excel.”